 Rabbi Michael Siegel, Senior Rabbi

 Rabbi Siegel is a dedicated leader in the Jewish community both locally and nationally.
-He serves on the Executive Council of the Rabbinical Assembly of America, the Jewish Theological Seminary's Chancellor's Rabbinic Cabinet and the Executive Board of MAZON: A Jewish Resource to Hunger.
-Rabbi Siegel is also a board member of the Jewish United Fund of Metropolitan Chicago, on the Advisory Board of JLJS – The DePaul University College of Law Center for Jewish Law & Judaic Studies, a past President of the Chicago Board of Rabbis and active leader in the Florence G. Heller Jewish Community Center.
-In the past year, Rabbi Siegel has been appointed as the national Co-Chair of the Heksher Tzedek Commission.
-Through the use of the Magen Tzedek, the ethical Kosher seal, Heksher Tzedek promises to have a powerful impact on kashrut in particular and American Jewry as a whole.
-More recently Rabbi Siegel helped to form the Hayom Coalition, an organization of synagogues committed to the transformation of institutions, and a re-envisioning of the Conservative Movement.
-Rabbi Siegel has been an avid supporter of AIPAC and a leader in the creation of their Synagogue Initiative.
-In the past few years, Rabbi Siegel has represented the synagogue at the White House on a number of occasions including the United States Honorary Delegation commemorating the 60th Anniversary of Israel's Statehood.
+He has served on the Executive Council of the Rabbinical Assembly of America, the Jewish Theological Seminary's Chancellor's Rabbinic Cabinet, the Executive Board of MAZON: A Jewish Resource to Hunger and the Jewish United Fund of Metropolitan Chicago.
+He is a past President of the Chicago Board of Rabbis and served as national Co-Chair of the Magen Tzedek Commission.
+Additionally, Rabbi Siegel helped to form the Hayom Coalition, an organization of synagogues committed to the transformation of institutions, and a re-envisioning of the Conservative Movement.
+Rabbi Siegel has also been an avid supporter of AIPAC and a leader in the creation of their Synagogue Initiative.
+Over the years, Rabbi Siegel has represented the synagogue at the White House on numerous occasions including the United States Honorary Delegation commemorating the 60th Anniversary of Israel's Statehood.
+In 2015, Rabbi Siegel gave the opening prayer to the House of Representatives.

 As our Senior Rabbi, Michael Siegel is committed to the development of an open, caring and spiritual community.
 He seeks to further the historic role that the Anshe Emet Synagogue has played in Chicago and on the national Jewish scene.